 Our hypothesis was that linguistic feedback from an adult would direct the children's attention only to the representational (therefore, non-communicative) nature of the graphic production; in contrast, conditions with graphic support would additionally demonstrate to the receiver how to depict the drawer's referential intention on the paper.
 The adult's graphic support would make it easier for the children to discover that their drawings were to be a communicative resource understood intersubjectively from both sides of the drawer-receiver interaction.

-With respect to differences between the Graphic Demonstration CR and the Graphic Product CR, our aim was to observe the receiver draw a better clue for the drawer's intention since the adult would emphasize the goal of the graphic actions (the drawing's representational nature) to the children, as well as the means of achieving it.
-Thus, an imitation process with role reversals would be produced (Tomasello, 1999, 2003): the child would learn to create a drawing for the adult in the same way in which the adult created it for him.
+With respect to differences between the Graphic Demonstration CR and the Graphic Product CR, our hypothesis was that to observe the receiver draw would be a better clue for the drawer's intention since the adult would emphasize the goal of the graphic actions (the drawing's representational nature) to the children, as well as the means of achieving it.
+Thus, a role-reversal imitation process would be produced (Tomasello, 1999, 2003): the child would learn to create a drawing for the adult in the same way in which the adult created it for him.

 Method